dr-natetorious/book-Fuzz_Testing/Chapters/9_AFL_Advanced.md

 Your grammar rules must account for these implementation-specific features to discover vulnerabilities that only exist in ImageMagick's processing logic.
 Miss these extensions?
 You'll miss entire vulnerability classes.

-[PLACEHOLDER:CODE Extended Grammar Development Framework.
+[PLACEHOLDER: CODE Extended Grammar Development Framework.
 System for analyzing application-specific format extensions and automatically generating grammar rules that account for custom syntax and proprietary protocol handlers.
 Medium priority.
 Include automated grammar rule extraction and validation techniques.]

 Here's where it gets interesting: dynamic grammar adaptation.
 When certain SVG element combinations consistently trigger new code paths, your grammar can automatically weight those patterns more heavily in future generation cycles.
 This adaptive approach consistently improves vulnerability discovery rates over time.